jinjiaqi1998/Awesome-Deep-Multi-View-Clustering/README.md

 # Awesome-Deep-Multiview-Clustering
-Collections for state-of-the-art and novel Deep Multi-view Clustering(DMVC) methods (papers & codes)
+Collections for state-of-the-art and novel deep neural network-based multi-view clustering approaches (papers & codes).
+According to the integrity of multi-view data, such methods can be further subdivided into Deep Multi-view Clustering(DMVC) and Deep Incomplete Multi-view Clustering(DIMVC).

 We are looking forward for other participants to share their papers and codes.
-If interested, please contanct <jinjiaqi@nudt.edu.cn>.
+If interested or any question about the listed papers and codes, please contanct <jinjiaqi@nudt.edu.cn>.

 ##  Table of Contents
 - [Surveys](#jump1)